emjun/rTisane/docs/step2.md

 ```

 #### Relates
-Use `relates` th specify that two variables are related but you are uncertain about the direction of influence.
+Use `relates` to specify that two variables are related but you are uncertain about the direction of influence.

 `relates` takes the following parameters:
 - `lhs`: Measure